 For our efforts, we have received the highest national award for conservation given by the Garden Club of America, the Cynthia Pratt Laughlin Award for our work in pollinators, as well as twice being named Pesticide Environmental Stewardship Champions by EPA.
 We have made pollinator plantings bloom on Super Fund sites and transformed ravaged landscapes into healthy habitat.
 Simply put, we are recognized as a trusted and reliable source.

-The funding for our work comes from over 3000 individual sources – government grants, foundation grants, individual donors, memberships, gifts, and corporate sponsorships – including from organizations, like Burt’s Bees, whose values we share and others whose perspectives differ from ours.
+The funding for our work comes from over 3000 individual sources – government grants, foundation grants, individual donors, memberships, gifts, and corporate sponsorships – including from organizations whose values we share and others whose perspectives differ from ours.
 No matter what the funding source, we have an unblemished record of impartiality.
 Our gift policy is published on our web site pages and states unequivocally that our policies and programs are guided solely by unbiased science and cannot be influenced by donors.

 MESSAGES ON CCD FROM THE EXECUTIVE DIRECTOR